MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/digital-signatures-and-pnp-device-installation--windows-vista-and-late.md

 -   **Unsigned.** These drivers are either unsigned or have an invalid signature.
 Valid signatures must be created by using a certificate that was issued by a trusted CA.

 Starting with Windows Vista, when the operating system installs a driver on a computer for the first time, it preinstalls, or stages, the driver in the [driver store](driver-store.md).
-To preinstall a driver, Windows copies the driver package to the driver store and saves a copy of the driver package's INF file in the system INF directory.
 Windows subsequently will silently install a driver for a matching device by using the copy of the driver package in the driver store.
 User interaction is not required when Windows installs a preinstalled driver for a device.

 Whether Windows will preinstall a [driver package](driver-packages.md) depends on the signature category, user credentials, and user interaction, as follows: